manoelbritto/Data_Engineering_PostgreSQL/README.md

 ### SQL query

 Besides, I created a folder 'ScriptDB' which has a file called QueryDB.sql.
-Whith this queries, I could have a better overview about the data.
+With these queries, I could have a better overview about the data.

 ### Prerequisites